November 20th – 22nd 2019 (Vilnius, Lithuania)

 d) The interaction between modern techniques and national music in the orchestral works by Eduardas Balsys.

 Paper proposals (abstract and a short biography) should be sent by email: firstname.lastname@example.org.
 The abstract must not exceed 500 words.
 The duration of full presentation is limited to 20–25 minutes.

 The main language of the conference is English.

-The deadline for proposal submissions is the 1st of September, 2019.
-Proposals will be reviewed by the members of the scholarly committee and all applicants will be notified of the outcome in the second half of September 2019.
+The deadline for proposal submissions is the 30th of September, 2019.
+Proposals will be reviewed by the members of the scholarly committee.

 The participation fee is 20 Euros.